 Nimbin was once a self sufficient hippie community hidden in the rainforest.
 Today it is a popular insight into the alternative lifestyle that embodies Byron and its surrounding areas.
 Jump on board a day tour and experience the waterfalls, the rainforest, the popular ‘Hemp Bar’ and the Marijuana Museum.

-Just 45 minutes north of the Gold Coast is Brisbane.
-Base Backpackers have 3 hostels to choose from: Base Brisbane Central, Base Embassy and Base Uptown.
-All are located within the Brisbane CBD and offer modern, secure and clean accommodatdion.
+45 minutes north of the Gold Coast you will find Brisbane - Australia's sunny city and the capital of Queensland.
+There are 3 Base hostels to choose from: Base Brisbane Central, Base Embassy and Base Uptown.
+All are located within the city and offer modern, secure and clean accommodatdion.
 Down Under Bar will provide a night of unforgettable entertainment.
-If you missed the Gold Coast, be sure to visit theLone Pine Koala Sanctuary.
+If you missed the Gold Coast, be sure to visit the Lone Pine Koala Sanctuary.
 Take a tour of the home of Queensland’s favourite beer XXXX or travel by ferry to Moreton Island (great for sand boarding, snorkelling and dolphin spotting).

 Airlie Beach – The Whitsundays

-Most of the 2 day / 2 night tours arrive back into Airlie Beach at about midday.
+Most of the tours arrive back into Airlie Beach at about lunch time.
 Ensure that you have accommodation booked for you returning night as most tours will organise dinner and a night out on the town for their newly appointed ‘crew.’
-Base Backpackers Airlie Beach Resortoffer bungalow style accommodation centred around a tropical swimming pool.
-Next door, Down Under Bar & Grill offer affordable meals and a nightly buzz.
+Base Backpackers Airlie Beach Resort is the place to be with bungalow style accommodation, a tropical swimming pool.
+Down Under Bar & Grill offer affordable meals and a nightly buzz.

-Base Backpackers Magnetic Island offer the only beach front bar in Australia!
+Base Backpackers Magnetic Island - home to the only beach front bar in Australia!
 The easiest way to get to this little island paradise is by booking an all inclusive ferry and accommodation package.
 Greyhound and Premier stop by the ferry terminal in Townsville, just four hours north of Airlie Beach.
 Two to three nights is recommended here depending on how much time you need to relax.
 Snorkel, Scuba Dive or explore the island by Moke (a mini car with no roof).

 Be sure to stay tuned for Base Magnetic Island's monthly Full Moon Party!